 INTERNAL REPORTING SYSTEMS

-Creating the space where our employees feel safe to share reports of high-risk activities and/or suspicious or inappropriate behaviors without fear of retribution.
+Creating the space where our employees feel safe to share reports of high-risk activities and/or inappropriate behaviors without fear of retribution.
 The JCC provides our employees with a clear way to report concerns and the steps that we will take in response to such reports.

 - A clear process to report concerns and/or grievances

 A Culture of Safety is a covenant and partnership between the JCC and our entire community.
 Parents, caregivers and community members play an important role in the overall safety at the JCC.
 If members and participants know how to recognize and report inappropriate interactions, they can be part of the risk management team of the organization.
 We create an open and transparent approach to programming and welcome parents to observe our programs.